rockettown1/waitforit/README.md

 Quick single page app for students to look at while waiting for sessions to start or during breaks.

 Instructor to share this screen so everyone knows how long until something happens!
+As it's assumed that this would only ever be shared while on a computer, it is NOT styled for mobile (and I'm probably not going to - though feel free to do it and send a PR if that's your thing.)

 The button to open the sidebar is hidden in the top left corner and will display on hover.

 Set the title, a little message, background image (optional) and the timer.